-OVERVIEW: The Booth Ferris Foundation’s three main programs are in Arts and Culture, Strengthening NYC, and Education.
-The foundation is well known for its funding of arts, culture, and K-12 education projects, all of which are focused on New York City.
-But this funder’s higher education projects have a national scope and focus largely on "capacity building" activities.
+OVERVIEW: The Booth Ferris funds arts, culture, and K-12 education projects, all of which focus on New York City.
+However, its higher education projects maintain a national scope and focus largely on "capacity building" activities.

 IP TAKE: Booth Ferris’s giving demonstrates a broad range of interests.
 Private liberal arts colleges and organizations with college and career readiness programs should especially keep an eye on this funder.

 PROFILE: Established in 1957 by Willis H. Booth and his wife, Chancie Ferris, the Booth Ferris Foundation has awarded over $281 million to charitable causes over the course of its history.
 Booth was a successful banker and business executive who became the vice-president of the Guaranty Trust Company and Hotpoint Electric Heating Company.
 Booth Ferris funds Education, Arts and Culture and Strengthening NYC.